m-r-s/hearingaid-prototype/README.md

 ## Aims
 The prototype was deliberately designed using affordable consumer hardware and open source software.
-The aim is to lower the entry barrier for hearing aid development and enable any interested person to get actively involved in testing and improving hearing devices; empowering power-users.
+The aim is to lower the entry barrier for hearing aid development and facilitate any interested person to get actively involved in testing and improving hearing devices; empowering power-users.

 ## Warning and disclaimer